 Year 1: 1 day per week using, for example, 100 of the 350 hours

-Year 2: 1 day per week using, for example, the 250 hours not used in year one
+Year 2: 1 day per week using the 250 hours not used in year 1

 When this model works:

-- Where a regularly, steady pattern suits the business
+- Where a regular, steady pattern suits the business

 - When there are repeated tasks that need doing e.g. weekly